 | Trusted setup | none | n/a | Aleo universal SRS |

-The SDKs are MIT-licensed and run forever.
-The paid surface is the audit envelope: anchored receipts, registry-verified issuer identity, signed compliance bundles, and the upstream verifier.
-Free-tier receipts carry a visible upgrade footer that cannot be removed without breaking the signature.
-USDC on Base, no card needed.
+The SDKs are MIT-licensed and free to run forever.
+What you pay for is the audit layer on top: anchored receipts, an issuer identity checked against our registry, signed compliance bundles, and our hosted checker.
+Free-tier receipts carry a visible upgrade footer, and you can't remove it without breaking the signature.
+Pay in USDC on Base, no card needed.

-Four primitives, CLI, 25 tests, two end-to-end examples. pip install hive-protocol
+All four tools, a CLI, 25 tests, and two full working examples. pip install hive-protocol

-Drop-in audit adapter for any x402 facilitator.
-Emits HAHS receipt + SpectralZK sidecar on every payment. npm i x402-hive
+A drop-in audit adapter for any x402 facilitator.
+Every payment gets a HAHS receipt plus an optional SpectralZK proof on the side. npm i x402-hive